 Borrelia burgdorferi, the bacteria that causes Lyme Borreliosis Complex

 Lyme Borreliosis Complex, commonly referred to as Lyme Disease, is an inflammatory disease often characterized at first by a rash, headache, fever, and chills, and later by possible arthritis and neurological and cardiac disorders.
 It is caused by Borrelia burgdorferi, a type of spirochete bacteria that is transmitted by ticks.
 A spirochete \ ˈspī-rə-ˌkēt \ is a type of slender spirally undulating bacteria.
 Borrelia burgdorferi exists in North America and Europe.
 Until 2016, it was the only known cause of Lyme Borreliosis Complex in North America.
 Recently, Borrelia mayonii, discovered in the midwestern United States, has also been discovered to cause Lyme Borreliosis Complex.

 If you are interested in learning more about Lyme, consider watching the film, which is now available online.
-Below is the trailer.